Universidad Politécnica de Madrid

 Student Advisor - Rachel Elliott

-Madrid, the capital of Spain and of the Community of Madrid, is in the geographical centre of the country.
+Madrid, the capital of Spain and of the Community of Madrid, is in the geographical center of the country.
 With a population of almost 6.5 million in the metropolitan area, it is considered to be Spain’s largest city and the third largest urban area in the European Union.
 As the capital of the country, Madrid is the seat of the country's government and parliament and accommodates the main departments of the central public administration.
 It is also the official place of residence of the Spanish royal family.

-In terms of the economy, Madrid is noted for being a major financial and industrial centre, home to the head offices of numerous Spanish companies and several of the world’s largest corporations.
+In terms of the economy, Madrid is noted for being a major financial and industrial center, home to the head offices of numerous Spanish companies and several of the world’s largest corporations.
 Madrid is known for its high level of cultural and artistic activity.
 Its internationally renowned museums include the Prado Art Museum, the Thyssen Bornemisza Art Museum and the Queen Sofia National Art Museum.

 Madrid is now a multicultural city that welcomes tourists, students and visitors of all nationalities who are interested in learning about the history, customs and traditions of the Spanish capital.